 Superior quality linen and towels and luxury toiletries are provided for all guests.

 Due to the location of the property, Wi-Fi is not available at this time.
 Mobile reception is limited but best on the EE network.

 Kirkton House has oil central heating in addition to the wood burner and open fires.
+An initial supply of logs, kindling and coal is provided.
 There is also an AGA in the kitchen and underfloor heating in the conservatory.